vademo/starter-kit_app_nodejs/frontend/README.md

 > Note that this solution requires you to manually install ACPaaS UI and its components.

+Go to [https://github.com/digipolisantwerp/acpaas-ui_angular/blob/master/README.md](https://github.com/digipolisantwerp/acpaas-ui_angular/blob/master/README.md) for more information about installing ACPaaS UI.

-Go to [https://cli.angular.io](https://cli.angular.io) for more information.
+Go to [https://cli.angular.io](https://cli.angular.io) for more information about Angular CLI.